 Brookdale Senior Living Communities, Inc's ("Brookdale") master lease matures on December 31, 2023 and provided Brookdale a \$4.0 million capital commitment, which matured on February 28, 2023, at a yield of 7% with a reduced rate for qualified ESG projects.
 During the first quarter of 2023, we funded \$0.9 million under Brookdale's capital commitment.
 The master lease provides three renewal options consisting of a two-year renewal option, a five-year renewal option and a 10-year renewal option.
 During the first quarter of 2023, Brookdale elected not to exercise its renewal option.
-Brookdale is obligated to pay rent on the portfolio of 35 assisted living communities through maturity and is current on rent payments through April 2023.
-We plan to sell approximately half of the properties in the Brookdale portfolio while re-leasing the other half.
+Brookdale is obligated to pay rent on the portfolio of 35 assisted living communities through maturity and is current on rent payments through July 2023.
+We plan to sell 14 of the 35 properties in the Brookdale portfolio while releasing the remaining assets.
+We estimate net proceeds, after transaction costs and seller financing, between \$35.0 million to \$40.0 million from these sales and expect to replace the rent currently generated by our Brookdale portfolio through a combination of pre-invested sales proceeds during the first half of 2023 and re-leasing the remaining properties.